 Pink and Lavender: Whimsy and Romance

-How to Match Stage Colors with Set Design and Costumes
+How to Match Stage Colors with Set Design and Costumes?

 1. Backdrop Coordination: If your set design contains dominant blues, try not to use blue so as not to visually blend the set and lighting.
 Use a complementary color like amber to accent the backdrop rather than blend with it.